 The revised terms usually include extending the maturity, changing the timing of interest payments and amending the terms of loan covenants.
 Both retail and corporate loans are subject to the forbearance policy.
-The Group Audit Committee regularly reviews reports on forbearance activities.
+The Board audit and compliance Committee regularly reviews reports on forbearance activities.